Foundation species: Examples and outcomes of foundation species loss

 Another study observed the effects of loss of foundation eastern hemlocks (Tsuga canadensis) in a forest ecosystem.
 Eastern hemlocks are a foundation species in eastern North American forests, but have been threatened by the accidental introduction of woolly adelgid.
 This study observed the effects that a loss in eastern hemlocks would have on the populations of arthropods, such as ants, beetles, and spiders, since these species are known indicators of environmental change.
 The results found that in areas of hemlock removal, there was an overall increase and influx of arthropod species.
 Researchers suggested that this was due to an increase in open habitats from the loss of the hemlocks.
 The results of this hemlock study corroborated with those from the previous McKenzie Flats study discussed in that the loss of foundation species led to a proliferation of species diversity in the affected area.
 These results seem to contradict a long-standing belief that foundation species play a vital role in communities and ecosystems by creating habitats for organisms, suggesting that in some circumstances they bottleneck species diversity.

 Foundation species play a vital role in structuring a community; however, this can be in a variety of different ways.
 The presence of a foundation species has the ability to either reduce or increase species diversity depending on its particular role in a specific ecosystem.
-The studies discussed highlighted examples in which foundation species limited species diversity in similar and differing taxa (the McKenzie Flats and eastern hemlock studies, respectively); however, there are many other examples in which removal of foundation species could decrease species diversity within the same or differing taxa.
+The studies discussed highlighted examples in which foundation species limited species diversity in similar and differing taxa (the McKenzie Flats and eastern hemlock studies, respectively).